rstemmer/id3edit/README.md

  * `--get-all` prints all relevant frames.

-Obviously there are some encoding problems.
-We will look at the Song Name (`TIT2` Frame) in detail later.
+Obviously there are some encoding problems and two different release dates.
+We will look at the song name (`TIT2` frame) and genre (`TCON` frame) in detail later.

 #### Getting details of the damaged frames